Nomination & Application Instructions

 In order to assist the Inspection Committee and the ATA Central Office in organizing the annual inspections, owners wishing to have mares or stallions inspected are asked to nominate them by March 1 of that year.
 Please note that mares or foals nominated for an earlier annual inspection and not presented must be nominated again for the current year.

 The NOMINATION FORM can be completed online from the ATA Web site.
-It can also be printed, completed and sent to the ATA Central Office or faxed to 740-344-3225 by March 1.
 (No acknowledgments of receipt of these nominations will be sent.)

 There is no cost to nominate a horse.

 The inspection host site information will be cross-tabulated by ZIP or Postal Codes to determine the inspection sites that are most accessible to most of the nominated horses.
 Please note that a good deal of organization, to coordinate host and inspector schedules, is necessary, and a final schedule of the inspection sites will not be available until after April 15 of each year.